Learn with Camtree

 Outcomes and findings of lesson studies may be shared through demonstration lessons, presentations or publication.

-Professional Inquiry with T-SEDA
+Inquiry with T-SEDA

 Highlights features of whole-class dialogue that are strongly associated both with student learning and positive attitudinal outcomes.